olivernorred/olivernorreddotcom/public/blogposts/tuning-the-rats-piano.md

 But man, does it sound bad.
 Some of the keys stick, and it’s not tuned to any temperament I’ve ever heard.
 The cheapest tuning company charges, like, a hundred bucks.
 Frick.
 How much is this tuning hammer I found online?
 Twenty?
 Deal!

 Worth every penny.
-Not only is it way easier than the greedy piano-tuning-business&ndash;running bloggers make you think, I also gained a way deeper understanding of the piano in the process.
-I recommend that every pianist learn to tune.
+Not only is it way easier than the greedy piano-tuning-business&ndash;running bloggers make you think, I also gain a way deeper understanding of the instrument in the process.
+Fantastic.

 ![My makeshift rubber band jack solution](images/nicephotos/rubberbandjack.png)